beartums/docker-rails-stub/README.md

 Make sure that you have `docker` and `docker-compose` installed on your machine.

 ###
-clone into directory name of your choice.
-Change to that directory and build:
+clone into directory name of your choice `git clone https://github.com/beartums/docker-rails-stub.git <directoryname>`.
+CD to that directory and build:
 ```
 docker-compose build
 ```